Bridging Loan Example – What does a bridging loan look like and how do they work?

 Bridging Loan Term – Which Should You Choose?

 In our experience, it is best to arrange for a bridging loan for the full term (usually 12 months).
 Why do we advise this for bridging finance applicants?

 Given fluctuations and uncertainty, paying a bridge loan under the longest term allows the borrower sufficient time for repayment, especially if there are issues with your first exit route.

 However, some borrowers may find it more advantageous to opt for a lower term to get a higher net borrowing on ideal interest rates.

-Even if a bridging loan for a 12-month term is taken out, the borrower will incur liability on interest for the period where the loan stands unpaid only.
+Even if a bridging loan for a 12-month term is taken out, the borrower will only incur liability on interest for the period where the loan stands unpaid.